cyb3rw01f/wordDocGenerator/README.md

 # wordDocGenerator
-PowerShell script that generates a Word document containing a macro.
+PowerShell script that will generate an Word document that contains a macro.

-Author of wordDocGenerator script @cyberw01f
+Author @cyberw01f
-Last updated 11/05/2018
+Last updated: 05/14/2020

-.SYNOPSIS
+## SYNOPSIS
-This file is for testing purposes only.
+This file is for security control testing purposes or malware analysis research only.
 Malicious use of this script is prohibitted.

-.DESCRIPTION
+## DESCRIPTION
-Script generates a Microsoft Word document containing a maco.
+Script generates a Microsoft Word document containing a macro.
 The macro vba code can be customzed.

-.Notes
-I developed this script to assist testing security controls ability to detect/alert on Word documents containing macros.
+Simply replace the informastion in the $code variable secion of the script.

+Look for this section, $code = @" @" Just place your code between the @" and "@ section and execute the script to generate your word document file"

+The PS1 script contains code that generates random data to insure each file generated is forensicly unique.

+## Notes
+Macro enabled Word Document generater requires Microsoft Word to be installed on the syestem that the scipt will be executed.

+Some anti malware programs detect the word file when its generated so you may need to supress detection while the script is in use.

+## How to use wordDocGenerator
+To generate a Word document with a unique MD5sum simply execute the PS1 script.
+PS C:\Users\cyb3rw01f\> .\wordDocGenerator.ps1